 Wilson Hall Location

-Holden Hall was renovated in 2009 and is known by Spartans for its bold splashes of color and the "fishbowl lounge," often considered the best study spot on campus.
-Holden Hall houses the Academic Scholars Program, the College Assistance Migrant Program (CAMP) and the High School Equivalency Program (HEP).
-The hall is also home to the Holden dining hall and a Sparty’s Refresh.
+Holden Hall is known by Spartans for its bold splashes of color and the "fishbowl lounge," often considered the best study spot on campus.
+Holden Hall houses the College Assistance Migrant Program (CAMP) and Detroit MADE students.
+The hall is also home to a Sparty's Market.

 Fun fact: Holden Hall is named after James and Lynelle Holden.
 James was a State Agricultural student in 1889.